 HughesNet Expands 4-H STEM Lab Projects for Kids June 25, 2019 Company News false 4-H STEM Lab now offers more free, online activities to inspire future engineers HughesNet® and National 4-H Council announced the availability of two new hands-on projects as part of their popular 4-H STEM Lab.
 STEM Lab is a free, online resource designed to spark kids’ interest in Science, Technology, Engineering and Math (STEM).
 The U.S. Bureau of Labor Statistics projects that by 2026, the economy will require nearly 140,000 new engineering jobs to be filled in the U.S. To help meet the current and projected demand for graduates in STEM careers, HughesNet and 4-H are working together to inspire and empower the next generation of leaders through 4-H STEM Lab’s hands-on, fun projects for youth ages 4 to 16.
 Since its launch in May 2018, 4-H STEM Lab has generated more than 60,000 page views and thousands of activity downloads.
 The newest projects, “Building Bridges” and “Parachute Away,” teach principals of physics, civil and mechanical engineering and are designed to help youth become excited about STEM and engineering careers.
 Building Bridges teaches children about bridge design, construction and the mechanics at work as they build their own bridges.
 Parachute Away brings physics to life, showing kids how air resistance affects the speed of falling objects and how to construct a safe delivery system for fragile cargo.
 As with prior activities, they come with easy-to-follow instructions, explanations of foundational STEM concepts, discussion questions, and supply lists (usually basic household items).
 “Through our sponsorship of 4-H, we’re making STEM education accessible to all kids, no matter where they live,” said Peter Gulla, senior vice president, Marketing, Hughes.
 “Hughes employs some of the world’s most talented engineers, creating advanced satellite communications and networking technologies, and we are committed to encouraging the next generation of engineers and scientists who will shape our future.”
 “4-H has been inspiring future engineers for over 100 years.
 We’re excited to help more youth learn about the wonders of engineering through the 4-H STEM Lab,” said Jennifer Sirangelo, president and CEO, National 4-H Council.
 “4-H youth, compared to their peers, are two times more likely to pursue STEM careers.
 Through STEM Lab we are ensuring that more kids have access to the hands-on STEM learning they need to explore future career pathways in engineering.”
 Know some kids who would like to dive into STEM activities?
 Encourage them to visit www.4-H.org/STEMLab.
 Click here to read the full Channels Spring 2019 Newsletter!
-Categories See All Connecting the Unconnected (33) Satellite is Essential (31) Company News (30) JUPITER System (24) HughesNet (23) HughesON Managed Networks (16) SD-WAN (15) Community Wi-Fi (13) Satcom (10) Interoperability (10) Cellular Backhaul (10) Emergency Communications (9) Mobility (7) HughesON Digital Signage (1) Popular Blogs Two Strategies to Address Top CIO ConcernsAug 25, 2020 Looking for a Clear Path to Better Network Performance, Increased Security and Reduced Costs?Aug 25, 2020 Satellite Delivers Essential Connectivity to Students and Teachers Around the WorldSep 10, 2020 How ML and AI Help Optimize Network ManagementSep 22, 2020 Hughes Helps Accelerate Rural Connectivity Across ColombiaSep 24, 2020 Related Posts See All A Call for Spectrum Reform: An Issue We Can All Stand Behind Jennifer A. Manner, Senior Vice President, Regulatory Affairs October 13, 2020 Hughes Network Systems “Innovation Day” Highlights Edge Computing Possibilities August 04, 2020 Tony Bardo Receives Fed100 Award April 15, 2018 AWARDS: Bringing Customers Award-winning Leadership July 15, 2018 A Shared Passion for STEM Helps to Inspire Kids Everywhere July 15, 2018 ENJOY THIS POST?
-This blog was featured in the September edition of our newsletter.
+Categories See All Connecting the Unconnected (36) Satellite is Essential (35) Company News (32) JUPITER System (27) HughesNet (23) HughesON Managed Networks (17) SD-WAN (15) Community Wi-Fi (13) Cellular Backhaul (10) Interoperability (10) Emergency Communications (9) Mobility (7) HughesON Digital Signage (1) Popular Blogs A Half Century Connecting the WorldJan 25, 2021 The Future of 5GJan 25, 2021 Proof of PerformanceJan 25, 2021 Next-generation Global Satellite System with Mega-constellationsJan 25, 2021 Preparing the Airline Industry for What’s NextNov 20, 2020 Related Posts See All Connecting the Most Remote Villages in India November 27, 2020 Mega-constellations, Multi-transport Networks and Managing the Hybrid, Connected Future October 27, 2020 A Call for Spectrum Reform: An Issue We Can All Stand Behind Jennifer A. Manner, Senior Vice President, Regulatory Affairs October 13, 2020 Hughes Network Systems “Innovation Day” Highlights Edge Computing Possibilities August 04, 2020 Tony Bardo Receives Fed100 Award April 15, 2018 ENJOY THIS POST?
 Provide your email below to receive a monthly round-up of what’s happening in the world of connectivity!
 First Name Last Name Email Company Campaign ID CAPTCHA This question is for testing whether or not you are a human visitor and to prevent automated spam submissions.